GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 +++++++++++++++++++++++++++++++++++++++++++

 It has been remarked that it would be beneficial to use Python tools like linters, checkers, syntax highlighting etc. for `GTScript` files.
 This should work by default using the recommended `.gt.py` file extension.
-However it is natural that python tools will flag some code which is perfectly valid `GTScript` code as faulty python code.
+However it is natural that Python tools will flag some code which is perfectly valid `GTScript` code as faulty Python code.
 Most tools should expose configuration options to ignore or correctly consider such cases.
 These configuration options are very different from tool to tool and are documented for each tool separately.
 This GDP does not propose packaging any such configuration or even extensions for tools with `gt4py`.